Yates-zyh/Author-Identifier/README.md

 ## Project Structure

-- `GUI_streamlit.py`: **Main entry point** - Streamlit web interface for all functionality
+- `GUI_streamlit.py`: **Main entry point** - Streamlit web interface for all functionality, including author style analysis, text generation, and model comparison.
-- `identify.py`: Core module for identifying authors from text samples
+- `identify.py`: Core module for identifying authors from text samples.
+It uses a fine-tuned BERT model to predict the author of a given text.
-- `generate_with_chatbot.py`: Text generation functionality with chatbot integration
+- `generate_with_chatbot.py`: Provides APIs for generating text in the style of specific authors and comparing styles using local models and the DeepSeek API.
 - `train.py`: Script for training the author style classification model
 - `trainseq.py`: Sequential training pipeline for author style models
-- `validate.py`: Module for validating model performance
 - `tools/`: Utility scripts for data preparation and model management
 - `data_train/`: Directory containing training text samples from various authors
 - `data_val/`: Directory containing validation text samples from the same authors
-- `visualizations/`: Output directory for training history visualizations
 - `docker-compose.yml` & `Dockerfile`: Container configuration (in progress)

 ## Data Structure